shiraji/emoji/README.md

 Copyright (c) 2012 whynne@deviantart.
 All rights reserved.
 ```

-If this plugin violate this term, I will remove all icons from their repository.
+If this plugin violate this term, I will remove all their icons.

 ## Emoji Support Plugin's License